 Denver is lucky to have a baseball stadium in the heart of LoDo, which makes for easy transportation and pre and post-game activities.
 The games are fun for everyone, even if it is just an excuse to eat a hot dog and drink a Bud Light.
-Plus, you can score Rock Pile tickets for just $6-$8.
+Plus, you can snag a Rock Pile ticket for just $6-$8.
 View the schedule here.

 4. City Park Jazz

 This is a 10-week free concert series held in City Park on Sunday evenings.
-People from all over come with park blankets, lawn games, and picnic baskets to spend the evening enjoying good music with friends and family.
+Grab a park blanket and a lawn game, pack your favorite picnic, and spend the evening enjoying good music with your besties.
 The coolest park about this tradition?
-It has been going on for over 130 years!
-This year, the concerts are held from June 3 to August 5.
+It’s been going on for over 130 years!
+Concerts are held from June to August.
+Learn more here.

 5. Hiking in Golden

 There are so many accessible hikes within 30 minutes of Denver.
 South Table Mountain, Chimney Gulch, Matthew Winters Park, and Mt.
 Galbraith are just a few of the options.
 Evening hikes are a great way to avoid the heat and the crowds and, if you’re lucky, catch a stunning sunset on the way down.